BjoernBoss/mws-quiz-game/README.md

 It allows this by making use of `WebSockets`.
 The quiz-game allows players to use fun special effects on other players, such as taking away their points, or teasing them in other ways.

+All active sessions are managed by the created `QuizGame` object.
+Sharing this object across multiple listened ports will therefore ensure each port shares a common player base.

 ## Using the Module
 To use this module, setup the `mws-base`.
 Then simply clone this repository into the modules directory: